Rocket engine: Overall performance

 Rocket technology can combine very high thrust (meganewtons), very high exhaust speeds (around 10 times the speed of sound in air at sea level) and very high thrust/weight ratios (>100) simultaneously as well as being able to operate outside the atmosphere, and while permitting the use of low pressure and hence lightweight tanks and structure.

-Rockets can be further optimised to even more extreme performance along one or more of these axes at the expense of the others.
+Rockets can be further optimized to even more extreme performance along one or more of these axes at the expense of the others.

 Specific impulse

 The most important metric for the efficiency of a rocket engine is impulse per unit of propellant, this is called specific impulse (usually written $I_{sp}$).
 This is either measured as a speed (the effective exhaust velocity $v_{e}$ in metres/second or ft/s) or as a time (seconds).
 For example, if an engine producing 100 pounds of thrust runs for 320 seconds and burns 100 pounds of propellant, then the specific impulse is 320 seconds.
 The higher the specific impulse, the less propellant is required to provide the desired impulse.

 The specific impulse that can be achieved is primarily a function of the propellant mix (and ultimately would limit the specific impulse), but practical limits on chamber pressures and the nozzle expansion ratios reduce the performance that can be achieved.